Girls Like You: Music video

-The music video premiered on YouTube, on May 31, 2018, at midnight 12AM (EDT) and was directed by David Dobkin.
-It follows Adam Levine, alone with a microphone in the center of a room, where the band playing instruments in the background, then a rotating assortment of women doing lip-syncing and dancing to the song around with Levine.
+The music video premiered on YouTube, on May 31, 2018, at midnight 12AM (EDT).
+Directed by David Dobkin and cinematographed by Claudio Miranda, it follows Adam Levine, alone with a microphone in the center of a room, the band playing instruments in the background, then a rotating assortment of women doing lip-syncing and dancing to the song around with Levine.
 The video featured appearances from Maroon 5's band members: guitarist James Valentine, keyboardist and rhythm guitarist Jesse Carmichael, bassist Mickey Madden, drummer Matt Flynn, keyboardist PJ Morton and multi-instrumentalist Sam Farrar, with the song's featured artist Cardi B.

-In order of appearance, the video includes a number of women ranging from athletes, activists, actresses, models and singers who are making their cameos: Camila Cabello, Phoebe Robinson, Aly Raisman, Sarah Silverman, Gal Gadot, Lilly Singh, Amani al-Khatahtbeh, Trace Lysette, Tiffany Haddish, Angy Rivera, Franchesca Ramsey, Millie Bobby Brown, Ellen DeGeneres, Jennifer Lopez, Chloe Kim, Alex Morgan, Mary J. Blige, Beanie Feldstein, Jackie Fielder, Danica Patrick, Ilhan Omar, Elizabeth Banks, Ashley Graham and Rita Ora, with Levine's wife Behati Prinsloo and their daughter Dusty Rose.
+In order of appearance, the video includes a number of women ranging from athletes, activists, actresses, models and singers who are making their cameos: Camila Cabello, Phoebe Robinson, Aly Raisman, Sarah Silverman, Gal Gadot, Lilly Singh, Amani al-Khatahtbeh, Trace Lysette, Tiffany Haddish, Angy Rivera, Franchesca Ramsey, Millie Bobby Brown, Ellen DeGeneres, Jennifer Lopez, Chloe Kim, Alex Morgan, Mary J. Blige, Beanie Feldstein, Jackie Fielder, Danica Patrick, Ilhan Omar, Elizabeth Banks, Ashley Graham and Rita Ora, concluding with Levine's wife Behati Prinsloo and their daughter Dusty Rose.

 The clothing worn by the guests of the music video features several messages that represent various social justice and identity movements.
 Immigrant rights activist Angy Rivera of New York State Youth Leadership Council wears her organization's T-shirt with the phrase "Undocumented Unafraid Unapologetic".
 Olympic gymnast Aly Raisman wore a T-shirt with the phrase "Always Speak Your Truth".
-Jackie Fielder, founder of indigenous-led San Francisco Defund DAPL Coalition, wore a T-shirt with the words "Divest, Water is Life".
+Jackie Fielder, founder of indigenous-led San Francisco Defund DAPL Coalition, wore a T-shirt with the words "Divest, Water Is Life".

 "Girls Like You" topped YouTube's 2018 Songs of the Summer list globally, and ranked third in the United States.
-It is also Vevo's most viewed video of 2018.
+It is also Vevo's most viewed video of 2018, and was placed at No. 3 on YouTube's Top 10 music videos of 2018, respectively.
 The video was named the 23rd-most iconic pop music video of the 2010s by PopSugar.